Adventure Cook Islands - Scuba diving in Rarotonga and hire

 Adventure Cook Islands is proud to be an official DAN World Partner and to support DAN Asia-Pacific (DAN AP).
 The Divers Alert Network is a global not-for-profit, member-based organization dedicated to improving the safety of all divers through education, research and training.

 DAN Asia-Pacific provides Worldwide Emergency Evacuation Coverage as well as optional Dive Injury (Medical Treatment) Insurance Services for its Members.
 Moreover, DAN AP makes sure that diving emergency hotlines are manned 24-hours a day throughout the Asia-Pacific region.
 DAN AP is a part of DAN World, which has over 350,000 members worldwide.

 DAN members have piece of mind that no matter where they dive, DAN is available 24/7 to assist in case of an accident ot illness.

 In February 2018, Carina and Patrick discovered a small shipwreck in Rarotonga.
 The vessel was a sailing yacht that lay in 70 metres of water depth outside Avatiu.
 After talking to many locals and multiple dives on the wreck, the identity of the shipwreck remained a mistery.
 The only clue to the identity of the vessel was a big letter “R” in the centre of the stern of the vessel.

 The breakthrough came recently, after Patrick talked to the Director of Maritime, Ngatokorua Ngatokorua (Junior).
-After hearing the story and seeing images of the wreck, he also confirmed that they do not know about the existence of such wreck.
+After hearing the story and seeing images of the wreck, he also confirmed that Maritime Cook Islands have no records about the existence of such wreck.
 However, he assured Patrick to try to find out more information on his end.Continue reading